Roasted Cauliflower and Chickpeas with Herby Tahini

 • Preheat the oven to 425 degrees F.

-• Cut the cauliflower lengthwise into 3/4-inch slices.
-In a large bowl, whisk together the olive oil, cumin, smoked paprika, onion powder, garlic powder, salt and pepper.
+• In a large bowl, whisk together the olive oil, cumin, smoked paprika, onion powder, garlic powder, salt and pepper.
 Toss the cauliflower and chickpeas into the mixture.
+(You can use your hands to do this.)

 • Arrange the cauliflower in a single layer on a sheet pan.
 Put the chickpeas in the spaces in between the cauliflower.
-Roast for 25-30 minutes, flipping halfway through cooking, until the cauliflower is browned at the edges and the chickpeas are crispy.
+Roast for 25-30 minutes, flipping just over halfway through cooking, until the cauliflower is browned at the edges and the chickpeas are crispy.

 • Drizzle the roasted cauliflower and chickpeas with herby tahini.
 Sprinkle with chopped parsley and cilantro.